-WEEKLY QUIZZES (approx. 130 points this may change)
+WEEKLY QUIZZES (approx. 130 points \\this may change\\)

 Each week you will take a short (10 question, 5 point) quiz based on the material in the lectures.
 The quiz will be timed (12 minutes for each quiz).
-The quizzes are closed book/note/internet and you are expected to work alone.
+The quizzes are closed book/note/internet.
 You should certainly be able to answer the questions from the lectures I post, so this shouldn't be an issue anyway!